isomerpages/synapxe-healix/_tech-stack/Data Science/Data Science Workbench.md

 <img style="width: 100%" height="auto" width="100%" alt="Our Partners' Logo" src="/images/Entities Logo/all_entities_logo.png">
 </div>
 <h1>Data Science Workbench</h1>
-<p>The Data Science Workbench is a comprehensive platform designed to support
+<p>The <strong>Data Science Workbench</strong> is a comprehensive platform
-data scientists and analysts throughout the entire data science lifecycle.
+designed to support data scientists and analysts throughout the entire data science lifecycle.
 It integrates various tools and frameworks for tasks like data exploration, model development, and deployment.
 It enables users to automate workflows, enhance productivity, and integrate with cloud environments, making it ideal for projects ranging from predictive analytics to deep learning applications.</p>
 <h2>Tool: Amazon SageMaker</h2>
-<p>Amazon SageMaker is a fully managed service by AWS that simplifies the
+<p><strong>Amazon SageMaker</strong> is a fully managed service by AWS that
-process of building, training, and deploying machine learning (ML) models.
+simplifies the process of building, training, and deploying machine learning (ML) models.
 It supports the entire ML lifecycle, making it easier for data scientists and developers to scale their machine learning workflows.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 50%;" height="auto" width="100%" alt="AWS SageMaker Logo" src="/images/Product Logos/sagemaker_logo.png">
 </div>